Formula One engines: 2006–2013

 The engine specification was frozen in 2007 to keep development costs down.
 The engines which were used in the 2006 Japanese Grand Prix were used for the 2007 and 2008 seasons and they were limited to 19,000 rpm.
 In 2009 the limit was reduced to 18,000 rpm with each driver allowed to use a maximum of 8 engines over the season.
 Any driver needing an additional engine is penalised 10 places on the starting grid for the first race the engine is used.
 This increases the importance of reliability, although the effect is only seen towards the end of the season.
 Certain design changes intended to improve engine reliability may be carried out with permission from the FIA.
 This has led to some engine manufacturers, notably Ferrari and Mercedes, exploiting this ability by making design changes which not only improve reliability but also boost engine power output as a side effect.
 As the Mercedes engine was proven to be the strongest, re-equalisations of engines were allowed by the FIA to allow other manufacturers to match the power.

 2009 saw the exit of Honda from Formula One.
 The team was acquired by Ross Brawn, creating Brawn GP and the BGP 001.
 With the absence of the Honda engine, Brawn GP retrofitted the Mercedes engine to the BGP 001 chassis.
 The newly branded team won both the Constructors' Championship and the Drivers' Championship from better-known and better-established contenders Ferrari, McLaren-Mercedes, and Renault.

-Cosworth, absent since the 2006 season, returned in 2010.
+Cosworth, absent since the end of the 2006 season, returned in 2010.
 New teams Lotus Racing, HRT, and Virgin Racing, along with the established Williams, used this engine.
-The season also saw the withdrawal of the BMW and Toyota engines, as the car companies withdrew from Formula One due to the recession.
+The season also saw the withdrawal of the BMW and Toyota engines, as the car companies withdrew from Formula One due to the Great Recession.

 In 2009, constructors were allowed to use kinetic energy recovery systems (KERS), also called regenerative brakes.
 Energy can either be stored as mechanical energy (as in a flywheel) or as electrical energy (as in a battery or supercapacitor), with a maximum power of 81 hp (60 kW; 82 PS) deployed by an electric motor, for a little over 6 seconds per lap.
 Four teams used it at some point in the season: Ferrari, Renault, BMW, and McLaren.

 Although KERS was still legal in F1 in the 2010 season, all the teams agreed not to use it.
 KERS returned for the 2011 season, when only three teams elected not to use it.
 For the 2012 season, only Marussia and HRT raced without KERS, and in 2013 all teams on the grid had KERS.
 From 2010 to 2013 cars have a regular power of 700–800 hp, averaging around 750 hp @ 18,000 rpm.